-KAudioCreator is a lean CD ripper application (see Figure 17.3, "Ripping Audio CDs with KAudioCreator" (page 258)).
+KAudioCreator is a lean CD ripper application (see Abbildung 18.3, "Ripping Audio CDs with KAudioCreator" (S. 264)).
 Once started, it lists all the tracks of your CD in the CD Tracks tab.
 Select the tracks to rip and encode.
-To edit the track information, use the Album Editor under File \rightarrow Edit Album.
-Otherwise just start the ripping and encoding with File \rightarrow Rip Selection.
+To edit the track information, use the Album Editor under File > Edit Album.
+Otherwise just start the ripping and encoding with File > Rip Selection.
 Watch the progress of these jobs using the Jobs tab.
-If configured accordingly, KAudioCreator also generates playlist files for your selection that can be used by players like amaroK, XMMS, or Helix Banshee.
+If configured accordingly, KAudioCreator also generates playlist files for your selection that can be used by players like amaroK, XMMS, or Banshee.